ABFoundationGlobal/AIPs/_index.md

 ## Get Involved To AIP

-We welcome anyone with suggestions related to Newton Project to compile a AIP.
+We welcome anyone with suggestions related to AB to compile a AIP.

 {{< columns >}}